 ***Make sure to read the updates at the bottom to see how it’s actually working***

 We have seriously out grown our old coop.
 When we bought it, we weren’t really planning on having a ton of chickens.
 Our thought was, chickens are pretty easy so let’s get a couple.
 By a couple I mean 15 but only 9 survived.
-After offering our extra eggs for sale and current state of the supply train, we have decided to grow our flock.
+After offering our extra eggs for sale and current state of the supply chain, we have decided to grow our flock.
 We are hoping that this will allow us to make a little bit of money but also sustain us food wise.
 You can read about our new flock here.

 Since, we will also be getting 20 ducks around the end of March AND the 36 chickens, we want to make sure there is plenty of room for all of them.
 I think this 8×10 metal shed will work great.
 It’s got plenty of space and if we can hang the new laying boxes and roosting bars, there will be plenty of room for the ducks to nest.

 Also since we allow them to free range throughout the day, there shouldn’t be any problems with space during the day.

 Now before anyone gets all up in arms about it, we know some of the problems with a shed like this as well as ducks and chickens in the same coop.
 First, we will be installing gables and vents to make sure that the heat can escape in the summer.
 They will also have frozen bottles on the ground to keep cool.
 Not to mention we made sure that the coop is in a shady area.

 We will also be adding boards and hardware cloth to the bottoms to ensure it as predator proof as possible.
 The ducks and chickens can cohabitate in the same coop as long as they have their own spaces.
 The ducks will be on one side and the chickens on the other.
 I’m sure we will find more problems as we go but we will see.

 We will always be as transparent with our readers.
 In that vein, we want to make sure that you don’t make the same mistakes we have.
 Or if you decide to make the mistake, at least do it differently.